Ronaldo Awaited As Serie A Gets Back Training Amid Doubts - UrduPoint

 "Nothing has changed compared to what I have always said about football," said Spadafora.

-Officially all 20 Serie A teams have unanimously backed a return to competition, despite reservations from clubs such as Brescia and Torino, in the north of Italy, which was particularly hit hard by the virus.
+Officially, all 20 Serie A teams have unanimously backed a return to competition, despite reservations from clubs such as Brescia and Torino, in the north of Italy, which was particularly hard hit.

 Torino president Urbano Cairo conceded there were "divergent opinions".